The 2020 small business tax changes you need to know about

 The Department of Finance claims this could mean up to $7,500 in federal tax savings for small businesses every year.
 The savings can be used to reinvest in development, equipment and hiring.

-For the 2018 fiscal year, the government has brought in accelerated capital cost allowances on assets purchased after November 21, 2018.
+As of the 2018 fiscal year, the government brought in accelerated capital cost allowances for assets purchased after November 21st, 2018.
+Small businesses and self-employed workers can now claim deductions earlier than in past years.

 Capital cost allowances work like this: